 Since I began writing this blog, I received three more emails about other schools that have banned Hoverboards.
 It is great to see that colleges and universities are quickly putting procedures in place when there is a looming problem and emerging risk.

 It will be great to see the same concern focused on the day-to-day financial losses that impact students.
-It is prudent for campus officials to find new ways to protect students from the financial losses that result from burglaries and fires.The numbers are not small.
+It is wise for campus officials to find new ways to protect students from the financial losses that result from burglaries and fires.The numbers are not small.

 Clery data indicate that in 2014 alone, more than 13,000 burglaries and 2,000 fires were reported on campuses.